megvii-research/CVPR2023-UniDistill/README.md

 ```shell
 python unidistill/exps/multisensor_fusion/nuscenes/BEVFusion/BEVFusion_nuscenes_centerhead_<MODALITY_2>_exp_distill_<MODALITY_1>.py -b 1 --gpus 1 --max_epochs 20
 ```

+## Acknowledgements
+Thanks to Feiyang Tan, Nan Song, Jianjian Sun and Haotian Yao from Megvii Technology for their support in basic training infrastructure.

 ## Citation
 If you find this project useful in your research, please consider citing: